High Street Kensington Tube (meet by the 3 Store – next to the pavement [sidewalk], just inside the arcade) | Map

 "Even jaded Londoners find these London Walks a source of astonishing gems of information about the city in which they live."
 Daily Mail, Top London Treats

-"Never have participated in but having seen and overheard walking tour guides over many years in the US, I was a bit skeptical that most of them were simply platforms for young aspiring actors to perform for small captive audiences.
+"Never have participated in but having seen and overheard walking tour guides over many years in the US, I was a bit sceptical that most of them were simply platforms for young aspiring actors to perform for small captive audiences.
 In the case of the London Walks I could not have been further from the truth.
 The stable of guides include barristers, physicians, professors, authors, historians and archaeologists--folks who actually know a bit about what they are talking about."
 Rebecca D.

 "we were lucky enough to have David to take us on a walk around Kensington.
 David was the first guide to take us on a walk and from that moment we were hooked" Emberton75 Lancaster, United Kingdom